How to create a prototype for your craft business product idea and test your new product.

 It would be heart-breaking to have a studio full of products that would be so much more popular if only you had made a few changes in the design.

 Similarly, be careful about ordering too much raw material until you've introduced your product to your target market.
-You might discover that using a slightly different type of raw material - softer felt on your handmade stuffed animals, gold-filled wire instead of silver on your jewelry - may make all the difference in your product's appeal to customers.
+You might discover that using a slightly different type of raw material - softer felt on your handmade stuffed animals, gold-filled wire instead of silver on your jewelry - may make all the difference in your product's appeal to customers or profitability.